Harry Potter belongs to J.K. Rowling, not me.

 Realizing that they didn't have a choice, they walked out the door, ahead of Professor Dumbledore.
 Colin ran to the door, preventing it from completely closing, and watched them walk down the hallway, being careful not to be noticed by the headmaster.
 As soon as the quartet was out of sight, he ran out the door the other way.

-"I must insist that each of you drink this lemonade," Dumbledore said, still with the twinkle in his eyes, "It is exceptionally good."
+"I must insist that each of you drink this lemonade," Dumbledore commanded, still with the twinkle in his eyes, "It is exceptionally good."
 They were back in his office.

-"No," said all three together, fairly certain of what was in the drink.
+"No," replied all three together, fairly certain of what was in the drink.
 The professor's countenance changed to rage.